ie3-institute/simona/docs/readthedocs/about.md

   Generation of grid utilisation time series for future scenarios.
 These results can be used to analyse hosting capacity, evaluate grid reinforcement measures, and assess the impact of new technologies.

 - **Grid Operation and Congestion Analysis:**
   Investigation of operational challenges in distribution grids with high shares of distributed energy resources.
-Possible mitigation measures such as coordinated control strategies or transformer tap changes are   described in the {doc}`Functionality` section.
+Possible mitigation measures such as coordinated control strategies or transformer tap changes are   described in the {doc}`Functionality <functionality>` section.

 - **Energy Management and Flexibility Utilisation:**
   Evaluation of energy management strategies and the coordinated utilisation of flexibility from distributed energy resources such as batteries, controllable loads, and distributed generation.